kPinney/zed-spec-kit/README.md

 2. Install the "Spec-Kit for Zed" extension from the Zed extension registry.
 3. Open a project that has already been initialized with `spec-kit`.
 4. Open the AI chat panel (`cmd-enter` on macOS).
-5. Begin your development workflow, starting with `/specify` or using `/context` to ground a new conversation.
+5. Begin your development workflow, starting with `/constitution` or `/specify`, or using `/context` to ground a new conversation.

 ## Development